Mohammad-Al-Refai/CMP-shared-modules-example/README.md

-This is a multiple Compose Multiplatform projects targeting Android, iOS.
+This is multiple Compose Multiplatform projects targeting Android, iOS.

 - `/app1` & `/app2` are compose multiplatform projects.
 - `/iosApp` & `/iosApp2` are ios projects that use the shared framework from `/app1` & `/app2`.